Gabriel García-Badell

 Gabriel García-Badell Lapetra (28 May 1936 – 11 March 1994) was a Spanish writer.
 He received a degree in law and is linked to Aragon, where he worked as a lawyer for the IRYDA (Institute of agricultural reform and development).

 His first novel was "Las manos de mi padre", published in 1968, a monologue in which the protagonist returns to his paternal home after a 4 years voyage.

-He was a four-time runner-up for the Premio Nadal, a record.
+García-Badell was a four-time runner-up for the Premio Nadal, a record.
+He won the Ramón J. Sender Journalism Award and the Ciudad de Barbastro Novel Award.